Pelagos Sanctuary, blue carbon sink

 • The cetaceans of the Pelagos Sanctuary, which Tethys has been systematically monitoring for over 35 years, including their relative abundance.
 How much “blue carbon” is represented by the gigantic fin whales and sperm whales?
 And by smaller species like dolphins and Cuvier’s beaked whales?

-• Their feces, collected both at sea and from stranded animals (in the latter case, by CREDIMA, the National Reference Center for Diagnostic Investigations on Stranded Marine Mammals, agreement in the process of being finalized): how much do they contribute to providing iron and mineral salts, and thus fertilizing the waters?
+• Their feces, collected both at sea and from stranded animals (in the latter case, by CREDIMA, the National Reference Center for Diagnostic Investigations on Stranded Marine Mammals): how much do they contribute to providing iron and mineral salts, and thus fertilizing the waters?

 • The Posidonia oceanica: how much carbon can it sequester in its underwater meadows?